sebwink/deregnet/README.md

 ## Introduction

-One of the main challenges of high-throuput omics technologies (genomics, transcriptomic, proteomic, metabolomics, etc.) is the interpretation and analysis of the resulting datasets in terms of known or previously unknown biologial processes.
-Biological networks (transcriptional regulatory networks, signaling networks, metabolic network, etc.) provide promising scafolds with which to approach multi-omics datasets.
+One of the main challenges of high-throuput omics technologies (genomics, transcriptomics, proteomics, metabolomics, etc.) is the interpretation and analysis of the resulting datasets in terms of known or previously unknown biologial processes.
+Biological networks (transcriptional regulatory networks, signaling networks, metabolic network, etc.) provide promising scaffolds for approaching multi-omics datasets.
 Existing resources, constructed for example from pathway databases like KEGG, Reactome, etc., provide extensive interconnected networks linking genes, proteins and other